savasoglu/perspective.ts/README.md

 console.log(analysis);
 ```

 The `analyzeComment` method sends a request to the Google Perspective API to analyze the provided comment.
-It returns a promise that resolves to an `AnalyzeCommentResponse` object containing the attribute scores and language information.
+It returns a `Promise` that resolves to an `AnalyzeCommentResponse` object containing the attribute scores and language information.

 ### Attribute Scores